Date: 8 April 2015.

 National Wildlife Federation Field Guide to Birds of North America .

-I've not personally ever seen that one, but respect her opinion.
+Though I have not personally ever seen that one, I respect her opinion.

 As a boater you may be like me and wish to learn about the